Zuehlke/machines-code-people/articles/whats-wrong-with-i-dont-write-any-tests-i-am-not-a-tester.md

 ## **Done?**
-Henri: "I don’t write any tests since I am not a tester".
+Colleague: "I don’t write any tests since I am not a tester".
 Ask: "How do you know when you are done?"

 What is on our Definition of Done?